astropy/photutils/docs/photutils/datasets.rst

 Getting Started
 ---------------

-To load an example image with :func:`~photutils.datasets.load_star_image`::
+Let's load an example image of M67 with :func:`~photutils.datasets.load_star_image`::

     >>> from photutils import datasets